You can publish landing pages to your WordPress domain through our WordPress Plugin, without the complexity of DNS record and CNAME setup.

 Publishing Pages to your WordPress Domain

-- To publish a page to your WordPress domain, use the Change URL button in the Unbounce Page Overview.
+To publish a landing page to your WordPress domain,

 Publishing over pre-existing content

-When you publish a page to a WordPress Domain and URL, that page will be served over top of any existing page that may be hosted on your WordPress site.
-Don’t worry, your pre-existing content won’t be deleted, but visitors to the URL will see the Unbounce content you’ve published there.
+When you publish a page to a WordPress domain, that page will be served over top of any existing page hosted on your WordPress site.
+Your pre-existing content won’t be deleted, but visitors to the URL will see the Unbounce content you’ve published there.

 Security and SSL

 Please note that Unbounce cannot provision SSL certificates for WordPress domains that are not SSL secured.
-To publish SSL secured landing pages to a WordPress domain, make sure that you have purchased an SSL certificate for the WordPress domain.
+To publish SSL-secured landing pages to a WordPress domain, ensure you have purchased an SSL certificate for the WordPress domain.

 More on that within our documentation: How do I get an SSL certificate for my WordPress domain in Unbounce?